ymolists/website/src/routes/docs/contribute/features-and-patches/submitting-a-pull-request.md

 - Push the changes to your GitHub repository (this will update your Pull Request).

 That's it!
 Thank you for your contribution!

+&nbsp;

+# [Optional] Submitting a pull request with Gitpod

+Before you submit your pull request, please:

+- If you are considering submitting a pull-request that is more than a simple fix, open a discussion on GitHub first with your proposal.
+- Search [GitHub](https://github.com/gitpod-io/gitpod/pulls) for an open or closed Pull Request that relates to your submission.

+- Sign the [Contributor License Agrement](https://www.gitpod.io/cla) if prompted by the robots.

+If we suggest changes, then:

+- Make the required updates.
+- Re-run the test suite to ensure tests are still passing.
+- Commit your changes to your branch (e.g. `my-fix-branch`).
+- Push the changes to your GitHub repository (this will update your Pull Request).

+That's it!
+Thank you for your contribution!